Exporting dairy products to the European Union

 Total plate count (TPC) and bulk milk cell count (BMCC) requirements

 The term TPC (in relation to raw milk), refers to the total number of bacteria per millilitre that can grow at a specific temperature in a sample of milk taken prior to pasteurisation.
-This can be used to monitor the effectiveness of milking equipment sanitation and hygiene during milking, and the efficiency of milk cooling.

 Samples must be taken from each supply farm at a minimum frequency of: